-Director of the Center for Lifelong Learning Catawba College 2300 West Innes Street Salisbury, NC 28144-2488 (704) 637-4772 or toll-free, 1-800-CATAWBA, FAX: 704-637-4744 E-Mail: llp@catawba.edu
+School of Evening and Graduate Studies Catawba College 2300 West Innes Street Salisbury, NC 28144-2488 (704) 637-4772 or toll-free, 1-800-CATAWBA, FAX: 704-637-4744

-2. Each candidate must submit the following items directly to the Center for Lifelong Learning:
+E-Mail: llp@catawba.edu

-- a.
+- 2. Each candidate must submit the following items directly to the School of Evening and Graduate Studies: - a.
 The completed application for admission; - b.
 Either an official copy of the student's high school transcript (a notarized English translation is required when records are in another language), or a copy of the General Education Development (G.E.D.) certificate; - c.
 An official transcript (a notarized English translation is required when records are in another language) from every institution of higher learning that the student has attended; and - d.
 A non-refundable \$30 processing fee. - 3.
-Candidates may apply online by visiting the Catawba College website (www.catawba.edu) and clicking on "Lifelong Learning" and submitting a \$30 processing fee. - 4.
+Candidates may apply online by visiting the Catawba College website (www.catawba.edu). - 4.
 All official transcripts must be received before a candidate will be admitted.